Whatsapp Icon

 Blood in Phlegm

-If you cough up blood or rust-colored phlegm, this could be a sign of lung cancer and should be assessed by a healthcare provider immediately.
+If you cough up blood or rust-coloured phlegm, this could be a sign of lung cancer and should be assessed by a healthcare provider immediately.

 Unexpected Weight Loss and Fatigue